Homemade Turkey Gravy

 - Add the neck, giblets, onion, celery, water and bay leaf to a saucepan and bring to a boil.
 Lower heat, cover partially, and simmer over low heat for 1-2 hours while the turkey roasts.
 Let cool and then strain the vegetables, bay leaf, and turkey parts from broth.
 Reserve the giblet for chopping and adding to the gravy, if you want.
 When the turkey is almost done, return broth to heat and bring to a simmer.

 - After you have removed the turkey from the roasting pan to let it rest for 45 minutes, skim some of the excess fat from the surface of the liquid that collected in the roasting pan.
-(You will want about 4 tablespoons of fat left in the pan.)
+(You will want at least 6 tablespoons of fat left in the pan.)
 Place the roasting pan over 1 or 2 burners over medium heat.
 Scrape up the caramelized tidbits, then sprinkle the flour over the top.
-Stir it well to blend it with the fat and juices and break up any lumps of flour.
+Whisk it well (a flat whisk is ideal) to blend it with the fat and juices and break up any lumps of flour.
 Cook, stirring constantly, for 2 minutes.

 - Slowly add the warm stock to the roasting pan while whisking.
-(A flat whisk comes in handy here.)
 Bring to a boil and cook, whisking constantly, until it thickens and has a gravy consistency.
 Season with salt and pepper to taste.
 For a smoother gravy, strain through a fine-mesh strainer.
 Add the chopped giblets if desired.
 Serve with turkey and fixings.